ruclty/Daisy/Datasets.md

 </table>

 **Notes:**
-- For covertype datasets, we randomly sample 116,204 records in our experiments to
+- For the efficiency of evaluation, we randomly sample 116,204 records and 142,522 records from Covtype and Census Datasets respectively in our experiments

 # Dataset Details